Search

 • They may operate under pressure differential or inert purge.

-The Value of a Test Lab
+The Value of a Test Lab in Optimizing Conveyor Efficiency

-What you want inside the conveyor determines what the conveyor’s contact surfaces should be made of.
+What you want inside the conveyor determines what its contact surfaces should be made of.
 Based on your application needs our tubular drag chain conveyor can be supplied in 304 or 316 stainless steel.
+Non-contact component materials of construction can be 304 or 316 stainless steel.

 en_US